tommikaikkonen/redux-orm-primer/README.md

 # Creating a Simple App with Redux-ORM

-This article shows you how to create and test a simple todo application (with some related data) using [Redux-ORM](https://github.com/tommikaikkonen/redux-orm).
+This article shows you how to create and test a simple todo application with some related data using [Redux-ORM](https://github.com/tommikaikkonen/redux-orm).
 I'll assume you're already familiar with Redux and React.
-The source for the app is in this repository.
-Play around with the [live demo](http://tommikaikkonen.github.io/redux-orm-primer).
+The source for the app is in this repository and you can play around with the [live demo here](http://tommikaikkonen.github.io/redux-orm-primer).

 ![Screenshot of the Example App](https://raw.githubusercontent.com/tommikaikkonen/redux-orm-primer/master/screenshot.png)

 ## Overview of Redux-ORM

-When you're managing state with Redux, you want data to be normalized.
-If your data is related, your state is bound to look like the tables in a relational database, because that's the normalized way to represent relational data.
+You want your data to be normalized in your Redux store.
+Now if your data is relational, your state is bound to look like tables in a relational database, because that's the normalized way to represent that kind of data.

-Modus operandi to manage complexity in Redux is delegating to child reducers when updating data, and to child selectors when querying data.
-Each receive a subset of their parent reducers/selectors input.
-That's awesome for reasoning with them.
+As you write your Redux reducers and selectors, you want to divide them to small functions to create a hierarchy of functions.
+This makes the functions easy to test and reason about, and is one of the great things about Redux.
+So for a list of entities, you might have a reducer for an entity, lets say restaurants.
+You have an `items` array of id's, and a `itemsById` map.
+You create a reducer for both.
+You create another subreducer inside `itemsById` reducer that applies updates on individual restaurants.
+That works great until you need to access the employee entities related to that restaurant.
+The state supplied to your restaurant reducers don't have information about employees.

-Handling related data with this approach is problematic though.
-To query related "tables", you need access to their state.
-You either
+You might end up at some of these solutions to the problem:

 1. use `redux-thunk` to query the state with `getState` before dispatching the final action object with all the data needed for the separate reducers to do their job,
 2. write the reducer / selector logic higher up in the hierarchy or
-3. pass additional state to child reducers / selectors.
+3. pass a larger piece of state to child reducers / selectors as an additional argument.

-You can work with all these, but they get hairy to manage.
+You can work with all these, but in my opinion, they get hairy to manage.
+Your code ends up handling a lot of low-level logic, and the bigger picture gets lost.

 Redux-ORM provides an abstraction over the "relational database" state object.
-You define a schema (through models), and database sessions are instantiated by passing Redux-ORM the relational database state object.
-Reducers and selectors are able to (immutably) update and query the whole database through an ORM API, which makes them more expressive, readable and manageable.
+You define a schema through models, and start database sessions by passing a Schema instance the relational database state object.
+Reducers and selectors are able to respectively update and query the whole database through an immutable ORM API, which makes your code more expressive, readable and manageable.

 In practice, the workflow with Redux-ORM looks like this:

-- Declare the schema's relational shape with models
+- Declare the relational schema with model classes
 - Write model-specific reducers to edit data
 - Write selectors to query data for connected components and actions
 - Plug the Redux-ORM reducer somewhere in your Redux reducer.